Friedrich Hanisch's Dev Log

 PLAN

 - I write this log entry while on my way to the bpb board game jam.
-Usually the bpb jams attracts people from various fields and backgrounds, but this time the jam's Discord is full of experts in the board game field.
+Usually the bpb jams attract people from various fields and backgrounds, but this time the jam's Discord is full of experts in the board game field.
 Which means this weekend I'm pretty much the noob and 'outsider'.

 SEEN